Tofacitinib - Treatment for Rheumatoid Arthritis, United States of America

 Better improvement was observed in patients being administered with tofacitinib compared to those given the placebo.

-The third Phase III trial (ORAL Scan) is a two-year ongoing trial in which patients were administered either 5mg or 10mg of tofacitinib twice daily, or a placebo, in combination with Methotrexate.
+The third Phase III trial (ORAL Scan) was a two-year trial in which patients were administered either 5mg or 10mg of tofacitinib twice daily, or a placebo, in combination with Methotrexate.

-"Tofacitinib was superior to the placebo in terms of reducing the signs and symptoms of rheumatoid arthritis ."
+“Xeljanz was superior to the placebo in terms of reducing the signs and symptoms of rheumatoid arthritis.”